berkerser/go-basic-web-servers/README.md

 # Go Basic Web Servers
-It's a workplace for me to develop web servers written in go language.
+It's a workplace for me to develop web servers written in Go.

 Currently it contains web server examples below: